lovekirankaur/Portfolio/README.md

 ### 3. Skills Page

-- **Skills Display:** Showcases your skills categorized by proficiency level and type (e.g., programming languages, frameworks, tools).
+- **Skills Display:** Showcases my skills categorized by proficiency level and type (e.g., programming languages, frameworks, tools).
 - **Logic:** Skills data is stored in a structured format (e.g., JSON or CMS).
 The skills are mapped to visual components such as progress bars or icons.
 - **Technologies:** Tailwind CSS for responsive design and potential use of Framer Motion for animated progress bars or skill icons.